-I know these are difficult times for America.
+lowa, I know these are difficult times.
 But I also know that we have faced difficult times before.
 The American story has never been about things coming easy - it's been about rising to the moment when the moment was hard.
 It's about rejecting fear and division for unity of purpose.
 That's how we've overcome war and depression.
 That's how we've won great struggles for civil rights and women's rights and workers' rights.
-And that's how we'll emerge from this crisis stronger and more prosperous than we were before - as one nation; as one people.
+And that's how we'll write the next great chapter in the American story.
 We just need a new direction.
-We need a new politics.